 Children from families whose current income is at or below qualifying levels are eligible for free or reduced price meals.
 Applications are available online or at the principal's office in each school.
-To apply, fill out a Free and Reduced Price School Meals Family Application and return it to the school.
+To apply, fill out a Free and Reduced Price School Meals Family Application and return it to the school or apply online at https://family.schoolcafe.com/CJS.
 The information provided on the application is confidential and will be used only for the purpose of determining eligibility.
 Applications may be submitted any time during the school year.
 A complete application is required as a condition of eligibility.
 Foster children may be eligible regardless of the income of the household with whom they reside.
 If a family member becomes unemployed or if family size changes, the family should contact the school to file a new application, as such changes may make the children of the family eligible for these benefits.
 Use this link to access a free and reduced lunch application.